Update (March 2018):

 Many financial planners will list on their FDS’s “Ongoing access to an adviser”.

-If you have an actively managed portfolio (and most financial planning clients don’t), you may have constant contact with your adviser.
+If you have an actively managed portfolio of stocks (and most financial planning clients don’t, and generally shouldn’t), you may have constant contact with your adviser.
 This could be because you contact them concerned about some economic or market event.
 Or, or they may contact you with recommendations for changes or to simply update you on what’s happening in your investment portfolio.

-Most legislative changes that affect people don’t require immediate attention as planners know months or years in advance.
+Most legislative changes that affect people don’t require immediate attention as we are warned months or years in advance.
 These issues can often wait until a review.

 I’m not saying your financial planner isn’t providing you with valuable ongoing advice and support.
 Just make sure that support is worth the money you pay for it.